 - History of Superior/Douglas County

-- Douglas County Nonprofits/Communication, Media, & Public Speaking
+- Douglas County Nonprofits/Communication, Media, and Public Speaking

 - Public Education

-- The Superior/Douglas County Courts & Law Enforcement
+- The Superior/Douglas County Courts and Law Enforcement

 - Personal Goal Setting